lgaspardboulinc31/Deconvolution_review/README.md

-# The expanding toolbox of deconvolution methods for spatial transcriptomics
+# Cell-type deconvolution methods for spatial transcriptomics

 This repository contains the code used to generate the figures and the application for the review titled "Cell-type deconvolution methods for spatial transcriptomics."